Contraceptive Adoption, Fertility, and the Family in Zambia

 Many family planning programs target women directly and privately, providing them with opportunity for greater reproductive control, while others promote male involvement in family planning.
 However, there is little evidence on how household bargaining and the opportunity to conceal contraceptives affect either fertility outcomes or intrahousehold dynamics.

-In urban Zambia, fertility and undesired pregnancy are high: an estimated 41 percent of births in Lusaka between 2002 and 2007 were unwanted at the time of conception.
+Fertility and unplanned birth rates are high in Zambia: an estimated 41 percent of births in Lusaka between 2002 and 2007 were unwanted at the time of conception.
 However, it is likely that most were unwanted only by the wife: on average, Zambian men want 0.8 more children than their wives.
 Although contraceptives can be obtained in public and private clinics, the price fluctuates widely and popular forms are often out of stock.
 Injectables, one of the easiest methods to conceal, are particularly difficult to obtain.
 Although the legislation changed in 2005 so that the law no longer requires spousal consent for contraception, some providers continue to deny contraceptives without a husband’s explicit approval.
 However, women use contraception more frequently than men know: 89 percent of the study sample had used a modern form of contraception.
 Among the 23 percent of men who claim they are “not doing anything to prevent pregnancy,” 59 percent had wives who reported using some form of birth control.
 Although relatively few women have used injectables, men are generally aware of their existence, and anecdotal evidence indicates that suspicion over hidden contraception may increase marital tension.

 This study evaluated the effect of male involvement on female contraceptive use.
 Study participants included 749 married women aged 18-40 who had given birth in the last two years and lived in compounds serviced by Chipata Clinic in Lusaka.